nystudio107/seomatic/README.md

 **THESTRING** is the string to be truncated, and the optional **DESIREDLENGTH** parameter specifies the desired length in characters.
 The returned string will be broken on a whole-word boundary, with an … appended to the end if it is truncated.

 You shouldn't need to use truncateStringOnWord() for SEO Meta like `seoTitle` & `seoDescription` that have character limitations, because SEOmatic will truncate them for you automatically.
 However you may find this function handy for other purposes.

+### extractTextFromMatrix()

+All three of these methods accomplish the same thing:

+    {# Extract all and concatenate all of the text fields from a Matrix block using the 'extractTextFromMatrix' function #}
+    {{ extractTextFromMatrix( THEMATRIXBLOCK ) }}

+    {# Extract all and concatenate all of the text fields from a Matrix block using the 'extractTextFromMatrix' filter #}
+    {{ THEMATRIXBLOCK | extractTextFromMatrix() }}

+    {# Extract all and concatenate all of the text fields from a Matrix block using the 'extractTextFromMatrix' variable #}
+    {% do craft.seomatic. extractTextFromMatrix( THEMATRIXBLOCK ) %}

+**THEMATRIXBLOCK** is the Matrix block to extract text from.
+It iterates through all of the 'Text' and 'Rich Text' fields in a Matrix block, and concatenates the text together for you.
+This is a useful precursor for the `extractKeywords()` function.

 ### encodeEmailAddress()